Why I loved 2018

 Somehow I managed to get away to attend three fantastic medical conferences where I geeked out to my heart’s content.

-In Toronto last February I learned about the diagnostic and treatment challenges of Lyme disease and chronic infections at the annual regional conference of the Association for the Advancement of Restorative Medicine.
-Lyme disease, caused by infection with the bacteria Borrelia burgdorferi, is presently a very controversial topic in conventional, naturopathic and integrative medicine communities, particularly in Ontario.
+In Toronto last February I learned about the diagnostic and treatment challenges of Lyme disease and related co-infections.
+Lyme disease, caused by infection with the bacteria Borrelia burgdorferi, is presently a very controversial topic in medicine.
 While a growing number of people are presenting with Lyme disease, the medical community is divided with respect to best practices in diagnosis and treatment, particularly when individuals present with symptoms attributed to chronic Borrelia burgdorferi infections i.e. those that aren’t diagnosed and treated in their acute phase (see link below for more on this).

 In May I traveled to Hollywood, Florida for the annual international conference of the Institute for Functional Medicine.
-This year’s topic really caught my attention – Solving the Puzzle of Autoimmune Disease: the interplay of gut, genes and the environment.
-I gained tremendous insight into the integrative assessment and treatment of conditions like multiple sclerosis, rheumatoid arthritis, Crohn’s disease, ulcerative colitis and Hashimoto’s thyroiditis from experts in the field like Dr. Terry Wahls.
-I’ve never been more excited to return to the office after a conference.
-I’ve been busy ever since reexamining cases of autoimmune disease through the lens of functional medicine.
+This year’s topic caught my attention – Solving the Puzzle of Autoimmune Disease: the interplay of gut, genes and the environment.
+I gained insight into the integrative assessment and treatment of conditions like multiple sclerosis, rheumatoid arthritis, Crohn’s disease, ulcerative colitis and Hashimoto’s thyroiditis.

 These complex, chronic diseases can no longer be attributed to simply bad genetic luck; a growing body of evidence suggests that multiple, cumulative insults to one’s system come together over years, decades even, forming the “perfect storm” in which autoimmunity is triggered in a genetically susceptible individual.
 Insults such as acute and chronic infections, compromised microbiome and gut health, gluten sensitivity, diet, lifestyle, environmental exposures, hormonal factors and even psychological stress all play a role.

-In November I attended the annual convention of the Ontario Association of Naturopathic Doctors in Toronto where I advanced my knowledge of mental health, applications for medicinal Cannabis, small intestinal bacterial overgrowth (SIBO) and IBS, polycystic ovarian syndrome (PCOS) and infertility, and neuroinflammation – which plays a role in mental health conditions and neurological conditions like cognitive decline, dementia, Alzheimer’s and concussions.
+In November I attended the annual convention of the Ontario Association of Naturopathic Doctors in Toronto where I advanced my knowledge of mental health conditions, medicinal Cannabis, small intestinal bacterial overgrowth (SIBO), polycystic ovarian syndrome (PCOS) and fertility, and neuroinflammation – which plays a role in mental health conditions and neurological conditions like cognitive decline, dementia, Alzheimer’s and concussions.

 To my patients, colleagues, friends and family, and the team of practitioners who keep me well, thank you for being part of my best year ever!